 Leaving out the ancient Upper Serangoon Shopping Centre, the shopping culture in Singapore’s North-East region is next to zilch – if not for the beacon of Nex.
 And even then, the mall is one gargantuan sanctuary for all your shopping and playtime needs.
 Climbing up to seven storeys, Nex brims with a mix of retail, entertainment and dining offerings.
 Some highlights include 24/7 supermarkets of Cold Storage, FairPrice Xtra, Japanese department store Isetan, international brands such as H&M, Sephora and M.A.C, and entertainment hubs like Shaw Theatres, arcade centre Virtualand, and even the Serangoon Public Library for some quiet reading.

 A sense of direction is required if you drop by Suntec City Mall, lest you get lost in its concrete labyrinth of play.
-We’re talking a mall that sprawls up to 82,500 square metres, a massive space that the management has considerately divided in four zones for easier navigation.
-Apart from its boast of more than 380 retail outlets and over 100 dining options, the lifestyle haven includes a movie theatre, fitness hubs, and entertainment centres such as Diggersite, a construction amusement park for kids, and SuperPark, a crazy fun indoor playground for both the young and old.
+We’re talking a mall that sprawls up to 82,500 square metres, a massive space that the management has considerately divided into four zones for easier navigation.
+Apart from its boast of more than 380 retail outlets and over 100 dining options, the lifestyle haven includes a movie theatre, fitness hubs, and SuperPark, a crazy fun indoor playground for both the young and old.
 On level 3 of Suntec City Mall’s Sky Garden, Eat at Seven beckons with seven diverse Japanese culinary concepts such as Tempura Kohaku and Menya Takeichi that serve tendon and chicken ramen respectively.
-The mall is not just vibrant in the day as come nightfall, the clubs of Avry and Commas call on your party people to dance the night away.
+After hours, the clubs of Wan and Commas call on your party people to dance the night away.

 A runner-up to Orchard Road’s world-famous shopping district can be said to be the Bugis precinct, indicated by the trio of Bugis Junction, Bugis Street and Bugis+, alongside the nearby hipster hideout of Haji Lane and Arab Street.
 But there’s a certain appeal that Bugis+ possesses that draws shoppers in droves.
 Could it be the myriad of shopping options such as a two-storey Uniqlo brunch, Sephora and home-grown fashion boutique Editor’s Market?
 Or the culinary highlights of Genki Sushi, Flaming Don, Bangkok Jam and many more?
 Don’t take our word for it, but quite possibly it is the mall’s range of entertainment centres, including a cinema, a karaoke outlet, a dart bar, and even a dog-petting café.

 You may need a map to navigate your way around VivoCity, but one thing’s for sure: this sprawling mall has everything under one roof.
-Cool down at the rooftop mini water playground, treat yourself to a blockbuster at Golden Village’s Gold Class, or calm those hunger pangs with its extensive directory of eateries.
-If you need to keep the little ones busy, sign them up for some kid-friendly activities on level 2 and 3.
+After shopping at the likes of Kiehl's, Aesop, H&M, Tangs and more, cool down at the rooftop mini water playground.
+Afterwards, treat yourself to a blockbuster at Golden Village’s Gold Class, or calm those hunger pangs with its extensive directory of eateries.

 It claims to be the ‘centre of gravity’ in the Singapore retail scene – and with jaw-dropping frontage, cutting-edge design, and more than 300 stores, it makes a good case.
 Apart from the obvious reason for coming here – shopping – be sure to check out the extra bells and whistles.
 There’s ION Sky, a double-storey observation deck on the top two floors, an art gallery that boasts 4000-square-foot of art space, as well as restaurants and shops that houses designer brands such as Cartier, Dior, Dolce & Gabbana, Giorgio Armani, Louis Vuitton, and Prada, as well as the dependable staples from Topshop/Topman, Uniqlo and Zara.

 Upmarket Paragon is Singapore’s sleek epicentre of fashion.
 Give your wardrobe a luxe update with Gucci, Prada and Givenchy boutiques, among others, while stocking up on your accessories and shoe collection at Aldo, Longchamp and Jimmy Choo.
 There’s also a massive Marks & Spencer, spas and beauty parlours, a gourmet supermarket and dining options like Shimbashi Soba, Ginza Kushi-Katsu, P.S.
-Cafe and Paul.
+Cafe, Halcyon and Crane, Tambuah Mas and Paul.

 Luxe brands such as Paul Smith, Vertu and Victoria's Secret, clad the façade of Mandarin Gallery, but that's not all to this Orchard Road mall.
 Shop for Japanese lifestyle products at Atomi, go bold with Bimba y Lola, or get your high-end fashion purchases altered at Haute Alteration Initiative.
 Then, take a break from shopping and sip on teas from Antoinette or The Providore.
 If it's nearer to dinnertime, fuel up with main courses from Sacha and Sons or Tonkatsu by Ma Maison and you're ready to continue with your retail spree.